GyroSuperintelligence/BabyLM/guides/Genetics.md

         json.dump(canonical_index_map, f)
 ```

-This process is computationally intensive but only needs to be run once per manifold.
+This process is computationally intensive but only needs to be run once per ontology.
 It enables the next-level storage abstraction described below.

 ---